All-Nooie/All_Nooie_Wiki/docs/game-vision/visual-appearance.md

 ![low-poly-world](./../assets/low-poly-world.webp)

-AI generated image of low-poly design for a certain area of the world
+AI generated image of low-poly design for a certain area of the world "Smoggy Streets".